MicrosoftDocs/powerapps-docs/powerapps-docs/user/well-written-input-text-copilot.md

 ---

-# Enter well-written, input text in Power Apps using Copilot (preview)
+# Draft well-written, input text with Copilot (preview)

 [This article is prerelease documentation and is subject to change.]